rogsme/yams.media/content/install/install.md

 ...
 ```

-After a lot of docker installing, you'll get this message at the end:
+After a lot of docker installing, you'll get a message like this at the end:

 ```bash
 ========================================================